Reconstructing Historical Climate Fields With Deep Learning: Discussion

-For a masking ratio of more than 80\%, LaMa shows a higher mean site-wise RMSE on the testing set than the other methods (Fig.~\ref{fig:errors_cmip5}d).
+For a masking ratio of more than 80\%, LaMa shows a higher mean site-wise RMSE on the testing set than the other methods (Fig.~\ref{fig:Fig_4}D).
 This is due to artifacts with unusually high temperatures in western Antarctica (bottom right corner of the image) for some of the CMIP5 ensemble members.
 Similarly to Kadow et al. \cite{kadow_artificial_2020}, we attribute this to effects at the edges of the images, as mentioned above.
 LaMa random does not exhibit these artifacts, which suggests that a more sophisticated mask generation during training could resolve these issues.
 We do not observe any artifacts in the other reconstructed data sets.

-Convolutional neural networks (CNN) are generally not able to capture the spherical geometry of the Earth well, which can lead to the aforementioned artifacts at the edges.
-Graph neural networks or spherical convolutions could facilitate this problem \citep{kadow_artificial_2020, keisler_forecasting_2022, scher_physics-inspired_2023}.
+Convolutional neural networks (CNN) are generally not able to capture the spherical geometry of the Earth well, which can lead to the aforementioned artifacts at the edges and worse performance in the polar regions.
+Graph neural networks or spherical convolutions could facilitate this problem \cite{kadow_artificial_2020, keisler_forecasting_2022, scher_physics-inspired_2023}.
+First attempts of applying CNNs with spherical harmonics as basis functions to weather forecasting show promising results \cite{esteves_scaling_2023}.
+However, spherical CNNs remain to be computationally much more expensive than regular convolutional networks \cite{esteves_scaling_2023}.
+Alternatively, one could train several different models for different, smaller regions of the Earth surface using corresponding geographical projections, and merge the resulting output.
+This would ameliorate the problem of the model not being aware of the changing grid cell size and hence correlation towards the poles in a regular projection.
+However, besides the increased computational demand, this is only feasible if the training data is available in appropriate projections, or if the raw observational/model data is available so that the different projections can be carried out.
+Otherwise, interpolation artifacts from re-projecting would lead to additional errors.
 The rising popularity of generative models makes it a promising alternative to CNN-based models for the reconstruction of climate fields.
-Especially, recently introduced diffusion models \citep[e.g.,][]{lugmayr_repaint_2022,wei_diffusion_2023} show promising performance on image inpainting tasks.
+Especially, recently introduced diffusion models \cite{lugmayr_repaint_2022,wei_diffusion_2023} show promising performance on image inpainting tasks.
 Furthermore, by using video-inpainting techniques \cite{hoppe_diffusion_2022} rather than image-inpainting, the temporal dimension of the data could directly be taken into account.
 However, little work has been done so far in that direction and the physical plausibility of such models remains uncertain.

 Reconstructions via deep learning can aid in understanding past and present changes in the Earth system.
 By learning the spatiotemporal patterns of the underlying climate fields, LaMa is able to realistically reconstruct a variety of observables with varying resolutions.
 Our easy-to-use deep learning model clearly outperforms previous methods and therefore serves as an alternative to conventional methods used in the geosciences.